RaiffeisenSolutions/java-workshops/lesson 03 - BigDecimal, Random, Immutability/EXERCISES.md

 }
 ```

-a) Very long number
+1. Very long number
-b) Two random strings separated with spacebar, without any '`'
+2. Two random strings separated with spacebar, without any '`'
-c) Hello world
+3. Hello world
-d) Two random strings separated with spacebar, with possible '`'
+4. Two random strings separated with spacebar, with possible '`'
-e) The program won't compile
+5. The program won't compile

 # Exercise 2
 Write a function to generate and print random currency rate.
 It's definition looks as follows